• Home

 Categories: IT Insights Managed Mobility

 How often should you be upgrading your company’s mobile devices?
 Apple releases a new iPhone every year.
 Should your company join the consumer bandwagon, buying new smartphones for its employees once a new mobile phone is available?
-Probably not.
-New does not necessarily mean better.
-While software may be another story, hardware differences between models in any phone series are often minute.
+While there are certainly benefits to new, new doesn’t always mean better.
+Software may be another story, but hardware differences between models in any phone series are often minute.
+So what should you know when considering upgrading your company’s mobile devices?
+Let’s dive in.

 Screen Size